eclipse/eclipse-collections/docs/guide.md

 A testing utility.

-Eclipse Collections includes a jar file called **gs-collections-testutils**.
+Eclipse Collections includes a jar file called **eclipse-collections-testutils**.
 This utility helps with writing unit tests.
 There are many collection-specific assertions, such as

 ```java
 MutableList<Integer> list = FastList.newListWith(1, 2, 3);